ska-telescope/ska-sdp-data-product-dashboard/docs/src/developerguide/Deployment.rst

 - **Shared Persistent Volume**:

   The Data Product Dashboard needs to access the same persistent volume (PV) where the data products reside.
 These data products are typically written by pipelines deployed in a different namespace than the Data Product Dashboard.
-To enable access, you need to configure the Persistent Volume Claim (PVC) correctly to share the PV between the namespaces.
+To enable access, you need to configure the persistent volume claim (PVC) correctly to share the PV between the namespaces.

   For more information on configuring shared storage between namespaces in SKAO clusters, refer to the guide: `Guide to Sharing Storage Between Namespaces in SKAO Clusters. <https://developer.skao.int/en/latest/howto/shared-storage.html>`_.